Skip to main content

 };

-Now that we know how to make multiple clipping planes, we must also know how to delete them when necessary.
-Clipping planes can be removed using clipper.delete(world) (which will pick the first plane under the mouse using the raycaster in the specified world) or clipper.delete(world, plane) (which will delete a specific clipping plane).
+Now that we know how to create multiple clipping planes, it's equally important to understand how to delete them when needed.
+Clipping planes can be removed using clipper.delete(world) (which deletes the first plane detected under the mouse using the Raycaster in the specified world) or clipper.delete(world, plane) (which deletes a specific clipping plane).

 window.onkeydown = (event) => {